Why is this medication prescribed?

 Ocrelizumab injection may cause serious reactions during an infusion and up to a day after receiving the infusion.
 You may be given other medications to treat or help prevent reactions to ocrelizumab.
 A doctor or nurse will watch you closely while receiving the infusion and for at least 1 hour afterwards to provide treatment in case of certain side effects to the medication.
 Your doctor may temporarily or permanently stop your treatment or decrease the dose, if you experience certain side effects.
 Tell your doctor or nurse if you experience any of the following during or within 24 hours after your infusion: rash; itching; hives; redness at the injection site; difficulty breathing or swallowing; cough; wheezing; rash; feeling faint; throat irritation; mouth or throat pain; shortness of breath; swelling of the face, eyes, mouth, throat, tongue, or lips; flushing; fever; fatigue; tiredness; headache; dizziness; nausea; or a racing heartbeat.
 Call your doctor immediately or get immediate emergency medical attention if you experience any of these symptoms after you leave your doctor's office or medical facility.

-Ocrelizumab may help to control multiple sclerosis symptoms, but does not cure it.
+Ocrelizumab may help to control multiple sclerosis symptoms but does not cure them.
 Your doctor will watch you carefully to see how well ocrelizumab works for you.
 It is important to tell your doctor how you are feeling during your treatment.

 Other uses for this medicine